Strawberry Skin Is Common: Why It Happens and What You Can Do About It

 If you shave the hair on your legs and your hair is darker than your skin, you could get the strawberry skin effect once the hair starts to grow back.
 This will eventually go away when the hair gets longer until you shave again.
 It can also be caused by clogged pores and irritation from poor shaving habits.
 You’re more likely to experience strawberry skin if your skin is dry or dehydrated, which means it’s more susceptible to irritation.

 The good news is, with a few tweaks in your shaving and body care habits, strawberry skin can be prevented.
 First, exfoliate regularly and not just when you see something that you’d like to “scrub away.”
 Strawberry skin is not something that you can remove with a body scrub.
 However, it can help prevent as well as treat it. gets rid of dead skin cells that can block your pores, loosen ingrown hairs, and soften the skin for a closer shave.

 Next, moisturize regularly.
 Moisturized skin is more resilient against external stress, including hair removal.
 Apply moisturizer while your skin is still damp to lock in water and hydrate your skin more.
 Try Vaseline Gluta Hya Serum Burst Flawless Glow, a serum burst lotion that deeply moisturizes the skin.
-It also has GlutaGlow Technology and Hyaluron, which nourish the skin with 10x the brightening power of vitamin C, resulting in a more even skin tone.
+It also has GlutaGlow Technology and Hyaluron, popular ingredients for dull skin solution, which nourish the skin with 10x the brightening power of vitamin C, resulting in a more even skin tone.